Samsung Galaxy Watch 7 vs Galaxy Watch 6: Not much of an upgrade

 The Galaxy Watch 6 introduced a brand new way to swap bands, and Samsung achieved that while still allowing compatibility with the old-style Galaxy Watch bands.
 That said, we weren't too impressed with the new button-release system, as the button was somewhat small and hard to press.

 What's more, the default silicone bands Samsung provided with the Galaxy Watch 6 were a bit too stiff and did not wrap around your hand that well, making them sit awkwardly on the wrist.
-Well, the issue persists with the Watch 7, although it at least comes with a selection of new, colorful bands, like the Ripple band.
+Sadly, the issue persists with the Watch 7, although it at least comes with a selection of new, colorful bands, like the Ripple band.

 Software & Features